 During the consultation process, the agencies conducted additional outreach to consulting parties for this undertaking and for other ATMPs included in the current planning process via webinar.
 The agencies conducted webinars on April 28, May 4, and May 6, 2021, for SHPOs, tribes, and other identified consulting parties to introduce key agency participants and the air tour management planning process, and to discuss next steps in the Section 106 process.
-The FAA also held a webinar for commercial air tour operators currently conducting air tours over any of the parks included in the planning process.
-In addition, the FAA conducted further outreach efforts to the tribes identified as consulting parties for this ATMP, which is detailed in Appendix F.
+The FAA also held a webinar for commercial air tour operators tribes indicated an interest to consult on a government-to-government level so tribal consultation for the other tribes regarding undertaking occurred exclusively under the Section 106 framework.